hershel-theodore-layton/portable-hack-ast-linters-server/README.md

 # Interactive setup, scan for the bundle and prompts you to trust it.
 # Hosts the http server on port 10641, or the port specified with `-p`.
 $SERVER_SH

+# ASK setup, will setup `.vscode/settings.json` for local HTL development.
+# The installaltion directory is hidden away in `/var/tmp` of the Docker container.
+# The hardcoded bundle path is always used.
+$SERVER_SH -s -g -b ...

 # AFK setup which builds and runs the first portable-hack-ast-server-bundle.resource
 # Skips the trust prompt, should only be used if you trust every file in the directory.